 Then, Kelly and Johnny could sue Greg for damages.

 If you have been involved in a multi-car accident in California and have been injured, you may be entitled to compensation.
-Contact the attorneys at Ernst Law Group today for a free consultation.
+Contact our San Luis Obispo car accident lawyers today.